 To enter PWR_DN mode using software, execute a valid write operation on the command register with a software PWR_DN command of 8300h, as shown in Figure 79.
 The command is executed and the device enters PWR_DN mode on the next \overline{CS} rising edge following this write operation.
 The device remains in PWR_DN mode if no valid conversion command (AUTO_RST or MAN_Ch_n) is executed and SDI remains low (refer to the Continued Operation in the Selected Mode section) during the subsequent data frames.
-When the device operates in PWR_DN mode the program register settings can be updated, as explained in Program Register Read/Write Operation section using 16 SCLK cycles.
-However, if the user provides complete 32 SCLK cycles, then the SDO line yields all 1's on the last 16 SCLK cycles because there is no ongoing conversion in PWR_DN mode.
+When the device operates in PWR_DN mode, the program register settings can be updated (as explained in the Program Register Read/Write Operation section) using 16 SCLK cycles.
+However, if 32 complete SCLK cycles are provided, then the device returns invalid data on the SDO line because there is no ongoing conversion in PWR_DN mode.
 The program register read operation can take place normally during this mode.